mprinc/vuejs.org/src/v2/guide/render-function.md

 })
 ```

-<p class="tip">Aliasing `createElement` to `h` is a common convention you'll see in the Vue ecosystem and is actually required for JSX.
+<p class="tip"><span class='definition'>Aliasing `createElement` to `h`</span> is a common convention you'll see in the Vue ecosystem and is actually required for JSX.
 Starting with [version 3.4.0](https://github.com/vuejs/babel-plugin-transform-vue-jsx#h-auto-injection) of the Babel plugin for Vue, we automatically inject `const h = this.$createElement` in any method and getter (not functions or arrow functions), declared in ES2015 syntax that has JSX, so you can drop the `(h)` parameter.
 With prior versions of the plugin, your app would throw an error if `h` was not available in the scope.</p>

 For more on how JSX maps to JavaScript, see the [usage docs](https://github.com/vuejs/jsx#installation).